 Given the logistical and economical challenges of monitoring large expanses of ocean, achieving public compliance to regulations is a very important component of effective protection.
 New surveillance technologies can increase monitoring capability and guide law enforcement personnel to suspicious activities.

-Marine Conservation Institute is working with enforcement agencies in the southeastern US and Pacific to optimize surveillance and enforcement capacity for recently designated large marine protected areas.
-This includes evaluating current monitoring and enforcement strategies, identifying potential for improvement, and assessing new methods of monitoring human activity.
+Marine Conservation Institute has worked with enforcement agencies in the southeastern US, the Pacific marine monuments and west coast national marine sanctuaries to optimize surveillance and enforcement capacity for recently designated large marine protected areas.
+This includes evaluating current monitoring and enforcement strategies, identifying potential improvements and assessing new methods of monitoring human activity.
+We have evaluated numerous new technologies for monitoring and enforcement in marine protected areas, including: high frequency radar, passive sonar, satellite radar photography and vessel tracking and autonomous sailboats.
+Currently, we are working towards pilot testing autonomous sailboats to document fishing violators.